zawadimario/openldap/README.md

 ```
 ldapsearch -x -b 'dc=techtel,dc=com' 'objectclass=*'
 ```
-Proceed to create a profile that is to be bound to the email of the user/s created and login to Rlow
+Proceed to create a profile that is to be bound to the email of the user/s created and login to Kubeflow dashboard

 ### Logs
 Use kubectl to check logs on Dex, OIDC Auth and OpenLDAP pods.
-It should be seen that the user/s were successfully added and can login to Rflow.
+It should be seen that the user/s were successfully added and can login to Kubeflow Dashboard.

 ### Links